elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

 ## Kafka Application Using Spark

-- Pros : distributed, fault tolerant, lots of functionality
+- Pros: distributed, fault tolerant, lots of functionality

-- Cons :
+- Cons:
     - Need to setup and maintain a Spark cluster
     - Not so simple